jordan4ibanez/doml/README.md

 You should be able to follow a LWJGL tutorial (mostly, remember it's structs now) and get a functioning OpenGL/Vulkan/Metal/DirectX/Software Rendering program.

 Also hi.

+Todo:
+- Make EVERYTHING gettable as a raw array!